suislanchez/openDAW/packages/app/studio/AI_CHAT_README.md

 **Result**: `🎵 Added sample to your project!
 Check the timeline for the new audio track.`

+### Template Creation
+**You**: "Make a template for a groovy song"
+**AI**: "I'll create a groovy track template for you!
+This will compose a full track with separate stems that you can mix and arrange."

+**Result**: `🎵 Creating a full track template for you!
+This will take a few minutes to compose.`

+**You**: "Create a chill lo-fi track"
+**AI**: "I'll compose a peaceful, ambient lo-fi track for you!
+This will create a relaxing atmosphere with separate stems."

+**Result**: `🎵 Creating a full track template for you!
+This will take a few minutes to compose.`

+**You**: "Make an energetic dance song"
+**AI**: "I'll create an upbeat, danceable track for you!
+This will get your energy flowing with separate stems for mixing."

+**Result**: `🎵 Creating a full track template for you!
+This will take a few minutes to compose.`

 ## Technical Details

 - **API**: Uses Groq's Llama3-8b model for fast responses